 (1) operates a motor vehicle and obstructs a private driveway, barway, or gateway; or

-(2) operates a motor vehicle and travels over a private road which is so marked, or travels over other private lands; or
+(2) operates a motor vehicle and travels over a private road that is so marked, or travels over other private lands; or

-(3) operates a motor vehicle on any land which is owned or held by the State:
+(3) operates a motor vehicle on any land that is owned or held by the State:

 (A) that is not a place or trail specifically designated and marked by the Secretary of Natural Resources for use by motor vehicles; or